-For many years, Palestine had one of the strongest left-wing movements in the Arab world, represented by prominent figures such as Leila Khaled and Ghassan Kanafani.
-At the beginning of the First Intifada in the 1980s, Palestinian left groups were the main challengers to the hegemony of Fatah.
-Although the Palestinian Left has lost much of its influence since the 1980s, they still play an important role today.
+For many years, Palestine had one of the strongest left-wing movements in the Arab world, represented by prominent figures such as Emile Habibi, Leila Khaled, and Ghassan Kanafani.
+At the beginning of the First Intifada in the 1980s, Palestinian left groups were still the main challengers to the hegemony of Fatah, although the Left has lost much of its influence in the period since then.

 Red Star Over Palestine: Histories of the Palestinian Left is a six-part series from Long Reads exploring radical movements and progressive organizations of the region.
 We’ll be looking at the experience of Palestinian communism and the left-wing currents inside the PLO, the Palestine Liberation Organization.
 We’ll also be looking at the outsized impact of the Left on Palestinian cultural life.